kumkanillam/exploring-glimmer/slides/10-compare.md

 ----

 ### Where to use Glimmer?

+- Anywhere drop-in interactive features needed
 - CMSes
 - Blogs
-- Drop-in interactive features
 - Agency work